cipofl/cipofl.github.io/README.md

     <b>
       Playsign:
     </b>
-      Tool for drafting, testing, communicating and creating future plans with citizens and other stakeholders.
+      Tool for drafting, testing, and creating future plans with citizens and other stakeholders.
 It is an environment that can be visited, played, and experienced before any actual building takes place.
     <a href="http://www.playsign.net/cases/" target="_blank">
       <b>
         Cases.